RustyAlgorithm44/LyricsApp/project_log.md

     *   Implemented a Room `TypeConverter` and a database migration (v4 to v5) to handle the new data structure.
     *   Redesigned the Add/Edit dialog to allow dynamically adding, editing, and removing multiple language-lyrics pairs.
     *   Updated the Song Detail view to display lyrics with a language switching button in the bottom bar (replacing the ChipGroup).
-    *   Removed the "By Language" chip from the main screen and the "Languages" item from the navigation drawer.
     *   The language switching button in SongDetailActivity is now a small, round, icon-only button with an outlined style.
 *   **Implement Share App Link functionality:** Replaced the placeholder "Share" toast message with a standard Android share intent to share a predefined text message with a placeholder for the app's link.
 *   **Fix Theme Selection Bug:** Fixed a bug in the Settings page where theme selection would stop working after the first change.
 Removed a faulty flag that prevented subsequent updates.
 *   **Language Input Dropdown:** Implemented a dropdown for language selection in the Add/Edit song dialog with predefined languages and an "Other" option that reveals a text input field.
+*   **Prevent Duplicate Language Entries:** The "Add Language" dropdown now filters out languages already in use for the current song, preventing duplicates.
 *   **Dialog Validation UX:** Improved Add/Edit song dialog validation to prevent dismissal on failure, instead showing error messages for invalid fields, and only dismissing upon successful validation.
-*   **Prevent Duplicate Language Entries:** The "Add Language" dropdown now filters out languages already in use for the current song, preventing duplicates.
+*   **Conditional Deity Input:** The Add/Edit song dialog now conditionally displays a plain text input for "Deity" if no deities have been added yet.
+If deities exist, it displays an `AutoCompleteTextView` with a dropdown of existing deities.
+*   **Added Kannada to Language List:** Added "Kannada" to the list of available languages for song lyrics.
+*   **Mandatory Deity and Toast Clarification:** The "Deity" field is now mandatory when adding or editing a song.
+The toast message for incomplete lyrics has been clarified to be more user-friendly.
+*   **Fix Language Spinner Text Truncation:** Corrected the display of language names in the spinner dropdown by adjusting the layout weights to give the spinner more horizontal space, ensuring full language names are visible without truncation.
+(Note: This can be further improved)
+*   **Updated Language Switching Icon:** Changed the language switching icon in the song detail view to a lang icon for better user recognition. ([Link to icon](https://fonts.google.com/icons?selected=Material+Symbols+Outlined:translate_indic:FILL@0;wght@400;GRAD@0;opsz@24&icon.query=language&icon.size=24&icon.color=%23e3e3e3&icon.platform=android))
+*   **Updated README:** Updated the `README.md` file to include all recent feature additions and improvements.
+*   **Incremented App Version:** Incremented the app version to 1.2.3.

 **Current To-Do / Areas for Improvement:**
-2. Update the readme file to include all recent improvements, including addition of the language switching etc.
-3. **Explore sharing individual or multiple songs (lyrics and details) to other users of the app (Possible, requires intent filters and data sharing mechanism).** - can it be like in the + button, they can open a shared json file that another user has shared?
+1. **Explore sharing individual or multiple songs (lyrics and details) to other users of the app (Possible, requires intent filters and data sharing mechanism).** - can it be like in the + button, they can open a shared json file that another user has shared?
-4.  **Unit/Integration Testing:** Expand test coverage.
+2.  **Unit/Integration Testing:** Expand test coverage.
-5.  **Import song info and lyrics from karnATik website (To do later - due to website parsing complexity)**
+3.  **Import song info and lyrics from karnATik website (To do later - due to website parsing complexity)**